noah-lichtenberg/Falling-Ball-Simulation/README.md

 # Falling-Ball-Simulation
-Python simulation of ball experiencing viscous friction while falling through fluid
+Python simulation of ball experiencing viscous friction while falling through an unknown fluid.
+Characteristics of ball and list of data points were given.
+By solving for the forces being applied to the ball with a system of two first order ordinary differential equations, we were able to estimate the properties of the  fluid of which the ball was falling through.
+Code and analysis by Noah Lichtenberg and Ruohong Gao.